Ray1983-star/cybersecurity-labs/labs/README.md

 BloodHound analysis adds a third dimension — mapping the exact misconfigurations and attack paths that made the compromise possible, and identifying additional vulnerabilities such as ADCS escalation paths and DCSync rights misconfigurations that would allow further exploitation.

+Project 12 extends the scope beyond the lab environment into a real-world home network assessment, demonstrating the ability to apply penetration testing methodology against live infrastructure and carry out full remediation.

-By combining attack execution, detection analysis, and attack path mapping, this lab demonstrates a complete understanding of both attacker tradecraft and the defender capabilities required to identify, respond to, and remediate a domain compromise.
+By combining attack execution, detection analysis, attack path mapping, and real-world network assessment, this lab demonstrates a complete understanding of both attacker tradecraft and the practical skills required to identify, remediate, and document security vulnerabilities.